All Competitors between the ages of U8 to 60+ are welcomed and encouraged to participate in as many events they wish within their age pool.

 1.1 To attain the member rate for the event, athletes must be registered with Athletics NSW, Little Athletics NSW, or a Surf Lifesaving Club.

-1.3 Athletes are to enter online at an entry cost of $20 for members and $25 for non-members.
+1.3 Athletes are to enter online at an entry cost of $20.
 The entry fee is for unlimited events.
-Online entry closes midnight Wednesday 1st April.
+Online entry closes 10am Wednesday 28th April 2021.
 Pre entry allows Athletics NSW to provide athletes with a precise timetable and event entry list before arriving at the venue.
 Please note online entry requires credit card payment.
 Athletes without a credit card or internet access should contact the Athletics NSW office well in advance of the closing date to arrange an alternative entry.

 1.6 All athletes must report to athlete check in to advise of their intention to compete at least sixty (60) minutes before the scheduled starting time of the event.
 Failure to check in may result in the athlete being scratched from the event.
 Once races have been seeded no late arrivals will be accepted, regardless of circumstance.
 Any athlete who reports to the race start area shall be disqualified if their entry for that event cannot be verified.